apimash/StarterKits/Windows Starter Kits/APIMASH_Twitter_StarterKit/readme.md

 ***Step 6.*** Increase number of Tweets returned and implement Semantic Zoom.

-***Step 7.*** Implement a feature that allows user select a Tweet and retrieve the retweets or replies and display information in an Item Detail page.
+***Step 7.*** Implement a feature that allows user to select a Tweet and retrieve the retweets or replies and display information in an Item Detail page.

 ***Step 8.*** Implement a feature that allows user to select a Tweet retrieve the user details and display information in an User Detail page.